tzwilliams/autohotkeyAPA_titleFixer/README.md

 ## tl;dr
 1. download [textFieldToSentenceCase.exe](https://github.com/tzwilliams/autohotkeyAPA_titleFixer/blob/master/textFieldToSentenceCase.exe)
 1. run exe file
-1. place text cursor inside the title text field in Mendeley or Zotero
+1. place text cursor inside the title text field in the Mendeley or Zotero application
 1. press the hotkey (either **pause** or  **\`+e**)
 1. be amazed
 1. check for capitalization special cases

+An **alternate method** if Zotero or Mendeley programs can not be used: copy the text to the clipboard then press **ctrl+alt+shift+T**.
+Paste the text in the dialog box and press OK.
+The converted text will then be available on the clipboard.

 ## General usage
 ### Download